 Greyton history and character

+In 1854 Herbert Vigne founded a freehold agricultural village on his farm Weltevreden.
+He kept two small portions for himself and bequeathed the remainder of the farm to the proprietors of the erven as commonage, naming it “GREYTON”, after Sir George Grey, the then Governor of the Cape.
+The erven were long and narrow and were serviced with water running in “leiwater” furrows, which crisscrossed the village.
+Cottages were built close to the street leaving large pieces of the erven for horticultural pursuits.
+The produce consisted of a variety of vegetables and fruits such as onions, sweet potatoes, pumpkins, beetroot, carrots, pomegranate, apricots, pears and the like.
 Although the reason for the establishment of the village remains obscure, the fact is that Herbert Vigne left us with a village of unsurpassed beauty and enchantment.
 It is a wonder that the essence of the village and its Cape Vernacular architectural environment are largely intact and that the out-of-context and unresponsive development that has destroyed so many small towns of the Cape has up to now passed Greyton by … with thanks to greytontourism.com

 Please note that Go Greyton acts purely as a booking agent for the listed accommodation establishments.
 Each house has a designated house manager and any problems or queries should be directed to the house manager or owner.
 Please ensure that you have the correct details for the house manager/owner and contact check in and check out person before arrival.